 Behavioral health and human services.
 Allows up to 50% of the supervised experience hours required for licensure as the following to be accounted for through virtual supervision by the appropriate supervisor: (1) Clinical social worker.
 (2) Mental health counselor.
 (3) Marriage and family therapist.
 (4) Addiction counselor.
 Reduces the required number of face to face client contact hours for a marriage and family therapist license from 500 to 400 face to face client contact hours.
 Requires an applicant for licensure as a mental health counselor or mental health counselor associate to complete a clinical practicum, an internship, or field experience in a counseling setting of at least 700 clock hours, including at least 66 hours of face to face supervision.
-(Current law requires an applicant for licensure as a mental health counselor or mental health counselor or mental setting of at least 100 hours of face to face supervision.)
+(Current law requires an applicant for licensure as a mental health counselor or mental health counselor associate to complete a clinical practicum, internship, or field experience in a counseling setting of at least 1,000 clock hours, including at least 100 hours of face to face supervision.)